Rise Through The Leagues:

 Recent times have proved difficult for the Armagh Ladies with many of the Ulster & Irish players leaving the club to pursue work and other commitments.
 Scholarships and Bursary both in Ireland and further a field contributing to the club losing some of their most established talent.
 The development continues at pace with Development Officer Christine Russell working throughout the club and all ages and externally coaching within 30 local schools.

-The return of former head coach Niall McCool in 2014/15 gave the club a much needed boost and this season was another arguably remarkable one and for such a young inexperienced team, who became the only team in Ulster that year to go unbeaten in all Ulster competitions and earning a place back in the Premier League.
+The return of former Head Coach Niall McCool in 2014/15 gave the club a much needed boost and the season was another arguably remarkable one, and achieved with such a young inexperienced team.
+They became the only team in Ulster that year to go unbeaten in all Ulster competitions and earning a place back in the Premier League.

 School Links: The club has established a number of school links with have benefited both parties.
 City of Armagh High School has been a regular winner of the Ulster High Schools cup often battling Markethill High School for the title.
 The most successful link arguably is the link with The Royal School, Armagh.
 Having never progressed beyond the quarterfinals of the Ulster Senior Schools Cup prior to 2002 the school has dominated the competition since with victories in 02,04,06,07 and 08 as well as losing the 05 final.
 They have also won 4 All-Ireland Schools titles (02,04,07 and 08) making them unarguably the most successful Irish school in Hockey in the 21st century.